Capital punishment in Sierra Leone: Recent developments

 Even prior to abolishing the death penalty, Sierra Leone frequently commuted death sentences.
 Still, in 2020, Amnesty International reported that Sierra Leone had handed down at least 38 death sentences and had a death row population of at least 94 in 2020, over 80 of whom were sentenced after the country carried out its last executions in 1998.
 AdvocAid, a Sierra Leone-based pro-human rights and anti-death penalty group, worked with the Oxford University Death Penalty Research Unit and the UK Death Penalty Project to publish a memorandum stating that Sierra Leone passed 4 death sentences in 2018 and 21 death sentences in 2019.

 Sierra Leonean courts continued passing death sentences until the month that the nation abolished the death penalty, with the nation's last death sentence, that of 24-year-old Musa Kargbo, being passed on 7 July 2021 - weeks prior to the nation's parliament voting to abolish the death penalty - following his conviction of the 9 December 2019 murder of Momoh Kamara.

-Death row inmates were housed separately from other prison inmates, a move that death penalty abolitionists labeled "dehumanising."
+Death row inmates were housed separately from other prison inmates, a move that death penalty abolitionists labelled "dehumanising."